 What is Tofsee?

-Tofsee (also known as Gheg) is a malicious Trojan-type program that is capable of performing DDoS attacks, mining cryptocurrency, sending emails, stealing various credentials, updating itself and more.
-Cyber criminals mainly use it as a email-oriented tool (they target user's email accounts), however, having Tofsee installed can lead to a lot of various other problems as well.
+Tofsee (also known as Gheg) is a malicious Trojan-type program that is capable of performing DDoS attacks, mining cryptocurrency, sending emails, stealing various account credentials, updating itself, and more.
+Cyber criminals mainly use this program as an email-oriented tool (they target users' email accounts), however, having Tofsee installed can also lead to many other problems.

 |Detection Names (zgttwhzu.exe_)